static-web-server/static-web-server/docs/content/configuration/environment-variables.md

 ### SERVER_INDEX_FILES
 List of files that will be used as an index for requests ending with the slash character (‘/’).
 Files are checked in the specified order.
 Default `index.html`.
+### SERVER_MAINTENANCE_MODE
+Enable the server's maintenance mode functionality.
+### SERVER_MAINTENANCE_MODE_STATUS
+Provide a custom HTTP status code when entering into maintenance mode.
+Default `503`.
+### SERVER_MAINTENANCE_MODE_FILE
+Provide a custom maintenance mode HTML file.
+If not provided then a generic message will be displayed.

 ## Windows
 The following options and commands are Windows platform-specific.